vippsas/vipps-developers/test-environment.md

 The test user's mobile number works on all phones and on all networks.

-**Important:** Do *not* use the test phone number in the production environment, as the test number may be a real phone number for a real Vipps user.
+**Important:** Do *not* use the test phone number in the production environment, because the test number may be a phone number for a real Vipps or MobilePay user.

 You will get your test phone number in the welcome email.
 If you did not receive this, contact your partner contact (if you have one) or